Nagoya Castle / 名古屋城 (Aichi)

 • Historical Sites

-The Nishinomaru Okura Museum is a facility that exhibits and stores historical artifacts in a structure resembling the buildings that used to serve as the third and fourth storehouses of a total of six storehouses that once existed in the grounds.
-In the Historical Information Room introducing the history of Nagoya Castle, and the Exhibition Room, which displays precious artifacts of Nagoya Castle, including the wall mural of Honmaru Goten which has been declared a national treasure, visitors can gain in-depth knowledge on Nagoya Castle.
+The Nishinomaru Okura Museum exhibits and stores historical artifacts in a structure resembling the third and fourth storehouses of total of six storehouses served, once existed.
+The Historical Information Room introduces the history of Nagoya Castle, and the Exhibition Room displays the precious artifacts of Nagoya Castle, including the National Treasure "wall mural of Hommaru Goten [Hommaru Palace]", to learn much more about Nagoya Castle.

 ©名古屋城総合事務所